Rio Celeste Waterfall & Tenorio Volcano National Park Guide

 Many people say this magical little pool of blue water is reminiscent of the magic mermaid lagoon in Peter Pan.

-After Laguna Azul, continue on down to Los Borbollones, a spot in the river where sulfuric gases from the volcano bubble up through the water.
+After Laguna Azul, continue down to Los Borbollones, a spot in the river where sulfuric gases from the volcano bubble up through the water.

 El Teñidero Rio Celeste

-After crossing an Indiana-Jones style bridge and a series of picturesque fixed low bridges, you’ll arrive at one of the last highlights of the trail.
+After crossing an Indiana-Jones-style bridge and a series of picturesque fixed low bridges, you’ll arrive at one of the last highlights of the trail.
 El Teñidero is formed where the minerals of two rivers meet (Quebrada Agria and Rio Buena Vista) – turning Rio Celeste bright blue.
 It’s an impressive sight to see as the otherwise normal-looking rivers converge into one electric blue current.

 Notes: